learn-co-curriculum/dsc-decision-trees-lab/README.md

 ```

 ## Step 4: Train the classifier and make predictions
-- Create an instance of decision tree classifier with `random_state=10` for reproducibility
+- Create an instance of a decision tree classifier with `random_state=10` for reproducibility
 - Fit the training data to the model
 - Use the trained model to make predictions with test data